 Prices start at £49.99 ($65/AU$84.95) to cover a single device (Windows, Mac, Android or iOS.)
 Other vendors may charge less for their closest equivalent products – Kaspersky's high-end Total Security 2019 is £27.99 ($36.40) for year one, £39.99 ($52) on renewal – but they usually don't offer quite as long a feature list.

 - You can sign up for McAfee Total Protection here if you are on the UK

 - Or buy McAfee Total Protection from the US site if you reside there

-- McAfee Total Protection is currently on sale for AU$79.95 in Australia – that's AU$85 off the regular price
+- McAfee Total Protection is currently on sale from AU$29.95 in Australia – that's AU$55 off or more the regular price

 Adding more devices can further improve value.
 You can cover any mix of 5 Windows, Mac, Android or iOS devices for £69.99 ($91/AU$134.95) a year, or get a 10-device license for only £89.99 ($117/AU$164.95).

 There's an unusual money-back guarantee, too: if you buy the package and your device gets a virus anyway, McAfee support staff will remotely access the system to remove it, and give you a full refund if they fail.
 Sounds good, though be sure to read the small print to spot some unexpected catches (you only qualify if you have auto-renewal turned on in your account, and a valid payment method on file, for instance).